DvvCz/dasm/README.md

 Nor will there be any passes for optimization.

 This is simply meant for code generation by JIT compilers and such.
-If you want a fully featured library, check out [Iced](https://github.com/icedland/iced)!
+If you want a fully featured library, check out [`Iced`](https://github.com/icedland/iced)!

 ## How it works

 Code generation doesn't have to be hard.
 This just provides explicit functions for generating instructions.
 No abstractions for the sake of safety or optimization which add complexity.
 If you just want to write assembly, this is for you.

-**This library is tiered by your desired abstraction level.**
+**This library has tiered abstraction levels.**

 ### Raw

 This gives you access to the "raw" bytes from an instruction given untagged numeric arguments.
-Despite how it sounds, it is pretty nice and easy to use on its own.
+Despite how it sounds, it is pretty nice to use on its own.

 **Example**